 - Professor Adrian Little

-Adrian Little is Professor of Political Theory at the University of Melbourne.
+Adrian Little is Pro Vice Chancellor (International) and Professor of Political Theory at the University of Melbourne.
 He has published six monographs including, most recently, Enduring Conflict: Challenging the Signature of Peace and Democracy (Bloomsbury, 2014) as well as many journal articles and book chapters.
-In 2013, along with Mark McMillan, Paul Muldoon, Juliet Rogers, Erik Doxtader and Andrew Schaap, he received an ARC Discovery Grant for the project 'Resistance, Recognition and Reconciliation in South Africa and Northern Ireland - Lessons for Australia'.
-Adrian is currently Pro Vice Chancellor International at the university and has responsibility for developing the international component of the university's Reconciliation Action Plan.
+In 2013, along with Mark McMillan, Paul Muldoon, Juliet Rogers, Erik Doxtader and Andrew Schaap, he received an ARC Discovery Grant for the project ‘Resistance, Recognition and Reconciliation in South Africa and Northern Ireland - Lessons for Australia’.
+Adrian is currently Pro Vice Chancellor International at the university and has responsibility for developing the international component of the university’s Reconciliation Action Plan.

 - Associate Professor Juliet Rogers